 The Blue Water Bridge was opened in 1938.
-The original three-lane, 6,200-foot (1.88-km) cantilever truss bridge over the St. Clair River connects Sarnia and Port Huron.
-A second three-lane, 6,100-foot (1.86-km) continuous tied arch bridge was opened in 1997 to allow the closure of the first span for major deck rehabilitation.
+The original three-lane, 1.88 km cantilever truss bridge over the St. Clair River connects Sarnia and Port Huron.
+A second three-lane, 1.86 km continuous tied arch bridge was opened in 1997 to allow the closure of the first span for major deck rehabilitation.
 In 1999, both spans were open to traffic, providing a significant increase in roadway capacity.